 - diverse voices aren’t heard in meetings and decisions can be impaired

-- your culture is not demonstrating inclusive workplace principles
+- your culture is not genuinely demonstrating inclusive workplace principles

-- employees are not contributing fully to your organisation
+- employees are not able to fully contribute to your organisation

 - creativity and productivity of your team or organisation may be compromised.